Grid Integration PCB: The Core Cornerstone for Building a Stable, Efficient, and Smart Grid

 Energy storage systems are key to the flexibility and stability of modern power grids.
 In ESS, the core of the Grid Integration PCB is the bidirectional power converter (PCS), which needs to seamlessly switch between charging (grid to battery) and discharging (battery to grid) modes.

-• Battery Management System (BMS) Interface: The PCS's PCB must communicate closely with the BMS to obtain battery status (SOC, SOH) information to execute safe charging and discharging strategies.
+• Battery Management System (BMS) Interface: The PCS's PCB must communicate closely with the BMS to obtain battery status (SOC, SOH) information and execute safe charging and discharging strategies.
 This requires reliable communication interfaces such as CAN or RS485 on the PCB.

 PCB Design for Smart Grid Communication and Control Units